 Sourdough Baking Schedule

 Keep in mind that rising time is affected by weather and seasons.
 In winter, cold kitchens will lengthen the rising time.
 In summer or warm weather, hot kitchens will shorten the rising time.
-So this is a rough estimate based on 70F weather
+So this is a rough estimate based on 70°F weather.

-- Morning (6 am to 10 am) Feed the sourdough starter.
+- Morning (6:00 a.m. to 10:00 a.m.): Feed the sourdough starter.
 8-12 hours before you plan to mix up the dough, feed your starter, allowing time to peak before using.
 (Or feel free to use an unfed starter for a more “sour taste”, straight from the fridge at 8 pm)

-- Night (8 pm- 10 pm) Mix the dough.
+- Night (8 pm – 10 pm): Mix the dough.
 Do two sets of stretch and folds, 15 mins apart (see 1st video)

-- Proof Overnight.
+- Proof it Overnight.
 Cover the dough, let it proof (rise) overnight 8-14 hours at 65-70F on the kitchen counter.

 - Next Morning (6 am-10 am) Shape and Bake.
-Check your dough when you awake, and when it has almost doubled in size, stretch, fold, and shape. ( Watch 2ndVideo ).
-Place in a parchment-lined bowl seam side down.
+Check your dough when you awake, and when it has almost doubled in size, stretch, fold, and shape. ( see 2nd video).
+Place in a parchment-lined bowl, seam-side down.
 Place this in the fridge for 1 hour while you preheat the oven.

-- Bake 20-25 minutes (or until internal temp reaches 200F).
+- Bake 20-25 minutes (or until internal temp reaches 200°F).
 Remove lid, and bake 10-15 more minutes, until very deeply golden and internal temp reaches 208F.
 Let it cool on a rack before cutting.

-How to make Sourdough Bread (Step-by-Step)
+How to make Sourdough Bread (Step-by-Step Guide)

 ***Scroll down to the recipe card for concise measurements & instructions.

-Feed your sourdough starter in the morning 8-12 hours before making your bread dough -leaving it out on the counter and using it slightly after it peaks.
+Feed your sourdough starter in the morning, 8-12 hours before making your bread dough -leaving it out on the counter and using it slightly after it peaks.
 Always use a slightly “hungry” starter.
 TIP: You know your starter is active and healthy if it doubles within 6 hours of feeding.
-In the evening, make the dough, after the starter has peaked.
+In the evening, make the dough after the starter has peaked.

-Step Two: Weight the flour.
+Step 2: Weigh the flour.

-Step three: Mix the starter with water.
+Step 3: Mix the starter with water.

-Stir down the starter, then mix 1/3 cup of sourdough starter (90 grams) with 1 3/4 cups water (385 grams) using a fork.
+Stir down the starter, then mix 1/3 cup of sourdough starter (90 grams) with 1 3/4 cups of water (385 grams) using a fork.

 It will look like cloudy water.

-Pour the starter/water mixture into the flour mixture and stir, using a fork, into a thick, sticky ball.
+Pour the starter-water mixture into the flour mixture and stir, using a fork, into a thick, sticky ball.
 Switch to a wooden spoon.
 Mix the dough for one minute to incorporate all the bread flour, using the wooden spoon.
 Just try your best to incorporate all the flour.

 It will be thick, shaggy, and hard to mix.
 If the flour absolutely won’t mix in, then add a tablespoon of water at a time to incorporate it.
 Sometimes whole grain flour is “thirstier” than white flour, so you may need a little more water, a tablespoon at a time.

-The dough will be heavy, thick and sticky (see photo below) to begin with, but will loosen up as it rests.
+The dough will be heavy, thick and sticky (see photo above) to begin with, but will loosen up as it rests.
 Cover with a damp kitchen towel for 15 minutes, letting the dough rest.

-Stretch & Fold Video (Technique #1)
+Stretch & fold video (Technique #1)

 Don’t see the video?
 Allow 15-20 seconds to load it right here.
 If still not showing, check that your ad blocker is off, refresh the page, or try a different browser.

-Cover the bowl with a damp kitchen towel (wet it thoroughly, then wring it out) and let the dough rise on the kitchen counter overnight 8-12 hours, at room temperature.
+Cover the bowl with a damp kitchen towel (wet it thoroughly, then wring it out) or plastic wrap, and let the dough rise on the kitchen counter overnight 8-12 hours, at room temperature.
 This is called the bulk fermentation.
 Every environment is different, and seasons will affect the rising time.
-Warmer homes proof much faster, colder homes, much slower.
+Warmer homes will proof dough much faster, colder homes, much slower.
 In midwinter in the Northwest, I’ve even proofed for as long as 18 hours on the counter.
 Here in Santa Barbara, in summer, the dough was ready in 8 hours.

-NOTE on Parchment: I use this parchment brand.
-It doesn’t stick or burn.
-If unsure about yours, spray your parchment with a little oil to prevent sticking.
+Tip on parchment paper: I use the “If You Care” brand of parchment baking paper.
+It is designed for high heat and does not stick or burn.
+If unsure about yours, spray it with a bit of olive oil to prevent sticking.

 Stretch & Shape Video (Technique #2)